-Chapter 6 discusses how MOVES estimates crankcase emissions by relating them to tailpipe emissions for running and start operation.
+Chapter 7 discusses how MOVES estimates crankcase emissions by relating them to tailpipe emissions for running and start operation.
 We assume that the majority of light-duty vehicles with properly functioning positive crankcase ventilation (PCV) have no crankcase emissions.
 However, crankcase emissions are estimated for small fractions of vehicles that either lack PCV or have malfunctioning PCV.

-Chapter 7 discusses partition of nitrogen oxide species among several related species for several vehicle types, including motorcycles, as well as gasoline- and diesel-powered light-duty vehicles.
+Chapter 8 discusses updates for MOVES3.R1, including the partition of nitrogen oxide species among several related species for several vehicle types, including motorcycles, as well as gasoline- and diesel-powered light-duty vehicles.